DDCA secretary Tihara in Meerut jail for past 1 month, colleagues thought he had COVID-19

 "He then changed track and said that if you people would have been COVID-19 positive, then you would have known by now.
 It was very suspicious," the Apex Council member who was suspended that day, said.
 In fact, some of the members are now wondering how did a letter signed by Tihara in support of one of the lawyers, whose service was being terminated, was submitted to Ombudsman, when all this while he had been in jail.

-It is understood that because of the elockdown, his bail plea has been deferred..
+It is understood that because of the lockdown, his bail plea has been deferred..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)